scottcolfer/scottcolfer.github.io/_posts/2017-08-15-discovery-retro-themes.md

 Despite relying on their professional experience, teams expressed a desire for more guidance.
 This is a tricky one to draw conclusions from and deserves more digging but an early assumption is that a problem with relying on professional experience when approaching Discovery is that everyone’s experience is different.
 It seems that this can lead to a situation where a team all believe that they understand the same thing by the term ‘discovery’ . . . but don’t understand the same thing, in reality - which can lead to dysfunction.

-### Service Manual guidance on Discovery has limited use
+### Service Manual guidance on discovery has limited use

 The majority of people are aware that it exists but few reported more than cursory use of it.